ibm-cloud-docs/Cloudant/api/design_documents.md

 they need to be [idempotent](https://en.wikipedia.org/wiki/Idempotence#Computer_science_meaning){: new_window}{: external}, meaning they need to behave identically when run multiple times or on different nodes.
 In particular,
-you should avoid using functions that generate random numbers or return the current time.
+you must not use functions that generate random numbers or return the current time.

 ## List functions
 {: #list-functions}